adebayo10k/gpg-encryption-using-json-profiles/README.md

 ./astral0
 ./astral1

+Shred the plaintext files?
+(Best practice).
+Choose an option :

 1) Yes, shred them all.
 2) No, Keep them and Quit the Program
-OK to Shred the plaintext files?
-(Best practice).
-Choose an option : 1
+> 1

 You Selected : Yes, shred them all.